52North/sensorweb-client-core/README.md

+# ARCHIVED

+This project is no longer maintained and will not receive any further updates.
+If you plan to continue using it, please be aware that future security issues will not be addressed.

+# SensorWebClient Core

 ## Content
 This is a newer version of the client described [here](http://blog.52north.org/2015/04/13/52north-javascript-sos-client-1-0-official-release/).
 We decided to use AngularJS for the client to support a more modular and the better customizable way to develop a sensor web client.